 The electoral cycle is a way of looking at the electoral process as a continuous cycle of stages.
-Elections are not a one-off event.
-As soon as election day is over, in many senses the process towards the next election begins.
+Elections are not a one-off event, as soon as election day is over, in many senses the process towards the next election begins.
 All steps of the electoral cycle can have a significant impact on the integrity of an election process or the perception of the same.

-The aim of this document is to provide an overview of the key elements involved during each stage of the electoral process, providing insight into: (a) the key principles which each element should, ideally, meet; (b) some of the issues and questions which international partners should consider in order to assess each aspect of the process; and (c) what the main risks are to the integrity of an election, including shortcomings related to a specific stage or element in the electoral process.

-Electoral systems and laws vary from country to country and it is important for international partners to understand the context in which they operate.
+The aim of this document is to provide an overview of the key elements involved during each stage of the electoral process, providing insight into the key principles which each element should, ideally, meet; some of the issues and questions which international partners can consider in order to assess each aspect of the process; and to understand what the risks are to the integrity of an election, including shortcomings related to a specific stage or element in the electoral process.
+Electoral systems and laws vary from country to country and it is important to understand the context in which they operate.
 The priorities and risk-points will vary between countries as will specific procedures and practices.
 It is important to understand the specific laws and approach to an election where you are and then apply them to this chart.